Jaymelfah/Math-Magician/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Math Magician
 In this project I built a calculator app called Math magicians with React components, React State and React props.
+I added a math logic to make the calculator component work as desired.

  ## Learning objectives
 - Use React components.
 - Use React props.
 - Use React state.
+- Use Events in a React App

 ## Built With